invenia/blog/_posts/JuliaLangFeatures.md

  - LLVM: `@code_llvm`
  - ASM: `@code_native`

-You can retrieve the different representations using the functions/macros indicated in brackets.
+You can retrieve the different representations using the functions/macros indicated.

 ### Untyped IR: this is what we are working with
 This is Basically a linearization of the AST.